moonbs95/kokoa-clone/README.md

 # Kokoa clone 2023 version

-Heroes of the Storm is awesome!
+League of Legend is more awesome!